IsNemoEqualTrue/monitor-table-change-with-WPF-WCF-sqltabledependency-example/README.md

     }
 ```

-For More info about SqlTableDependency, refere to https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency "Logo Title Text 2"
+For more info about SqlTableDependency, refere to https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency